titantf/Ultimate-Content-Pack/README.md

 ## Installation
 #### Map Packs
-Uunzip and put all `.bsp` files into your `tf/download/maps` folder.
+Unzip and put all `.bsp` files into your `tf/download/maps` folder.

 #### Content Packs
 Unzip and put all folders into your `tf/download` folder.